rubyatscale/codeowners-rs/README.md

 This is a CLI tool to generate [GitHub `CODEOWNERS` files](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) from an existing project assuming certain conventions around file annotations and Ruby/Javascript packages.
 It's also the [oxidation](https://wiki.mozilla.org/Oxidation) of an existing [CLI tool](https://github.com/rubyatscale/code_ownership) written in Ruby.

-`CODEOWNERS` generation happens as part of our git commit hooks and on Gusto's main repo takes ~18s to run.
-The Rust implementation which is a drop in replacement cuts that down to <= 2s.
-(Tested on a Mackbook M1)

 ### Documentation

 ```bash
 A CLI to validate and generate Github's CODEOWNERS file